Frequently Asked Questions

 What options are available within the Classics major?

-All Classics majors complete one of three sub-plans: Greek and Latin Languages, Classical Civilization, or Classical Archaeology.
+All Classics majors complete one of four sub-plans: Greek and Latin Languages, Classical Civilization, Classical Archaeology, or Classics and Philosophy.

 Do I need to take Latin or Greek to study Classics?